nickjmorrow/cosdna/documentation/requirements/mvp-requirements.md

 - able to search ingredients
 - view what products use this ingredient

 ### I want to be able to add a product to the site if that product does not exist.
-Similarly, I want to associate ingredients with the product and create new ingredients if they do not yet exist.
+Similarly, I want to associate ingredients with the product and create new ingredients if they do not yet exist

 - dedicated page for product creation
 - makes it easy to associate/create-if-not-exists ingredients